OrhanKupusoglu/export-server/README.md

 2018-06-10 23:59:34,876 - DEBUG - 127.0.0.1:45432 - Thread-7 - CALLBACK: 200 - OK: I know that the TARBALL has been created.
 ```

-The user then may ask for a directory listing and can download the file without any further compression.
+The client then may ask for a directory listing and can download the file without any further compression.

 ```
 $ wget -qO- "http://localhost:9006/list?dir=../dir-1&prefix=db-dump&suffix=tgz"